abarnert/NSString-Intern/README.md

 Storing a million strings of 100 bytes each takes 100MB.
 But what if many of those strings occur repeatedly, so much so that the mean string occurs 1000 times?
 Then you only need to store the 1000 unique strings, which only takes 100KB.
-OK, fine, you still need an array of a million pointers to those strings, which is still 16MB, but 16MB is still a lot better than 116MB.
+(OK, fine, you still need an array of a million pointers to those strings, which is still 8MB, but 8MB is a lot better than 108MB.)

-And, because ObjC already makes you deal with strings as pointers to some opaque immutable thing that you can only access by sending messages, swapping out a duplicate copy of a string for an interned one is trivial to do.
-Just drop these two files somewhere in your project, then change one line of code:
+And, because ObjC already makes you deal with strings as pointers to some opaque immutable thing that you can only access by sending messages, swapping out one string object for another one that responds to the same messages the same way is safe and easy.
+Just drop these two files somewhere in your project, then change one line of code to call `intern`, and you're done:

     #import "NSString+Intern.h"